SangramBarge/PostTweet/README.md

 # PostTweet
-Post a Tweet on Command Prompt using Python
+Post a Tweet from Command Prompt using Python

 Simple Python Application which helps to post a tweet from command prompt